Carreau/phd-dissertation/parts/part1.rst

 independently.

-In order to achieve the  precise tuning of each component independently two approachs are envisageable.
+In order to achieve the  precise tuning of each component independently two approaches are envisageable.
 An approach referred to  as "Top-Down" where starting from the full system — in our case the cell — we will modify or remove each of the component and study the global change of behavior.
 This is a complex process that might be difficult to interpret as biological systems have often